MChiragV/FPGA-Course-Project/README.md

 ./rgb_tiff_to_coe
 ```

+2. Use this coe file for the BRAM in Vivado and also use the [export](https://github.com/MChiragV/FPGA-Course-Project/blob/main/Full%20Project/Verilog/export.zip) as an IP.
+Alternatively, you can export it from HLS.
+3. Run the code till bitstream.
 ### Steps to export:
 1. Open ILA.
 2. Add the signal `ila_start` as a trigger to a rising edge.
 This signal is a pulse which only goes high for 1 clock cycle when we start reading the array.